LaunchCode-Education-Archived/lc101-unit4-portland/objectives/README.md

 Technical

-* Understand Microinteractions in UX
+* Describe and implement binary and linear search
-* Use JavaScript to manipulate the Document Object Model
+* Explain the difference between different measures of efficiency: constant, linear, logarithmic, polynomial, exponential
-* Use JavaScript to perform in-browser form guidance and validation
+* Use big-O notation to describe the efficiency of an algorithm as an upper bound

 ### Week 5